Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/05-intro-to-statistics-for-bioinformatics-II.md

 - False positives are generally referred to as **Type I error**.
 - False-negatives are referred to as **Type II error**.

-As we discussed above, at a 5% significance level, there is a 5% chance of rejecting the null by mistake (committing a type I error).
-As we perform more and more tests, the number of times we mistakenly reject the null will increase, causing us to make more and more false-positive claims.

 We can demonstrate the multiple testing problem by simulating some very simple data that come from exactly the same distribution, and therefore should have no significant differences between them, so we should never reject the null in theory.